 A severance agreement is a contract.
 If the parties have mutually agreed to terminate an employment agreement, the agreements made between the employee and the employer are often laid down in a settlement agreement.
 Settlement agreements are an increasingly popular way to resolve employment disputes and are frequently used when an employer needs to terminate a person’s employment.

 Settlement agreement: advice in Amsterdam

-Termination agreements can be used at any stage of an employment relationship:
+An agreement and release is another term for a severance agreement.
+Mutual Termination Agreements can be used at any stage of an employment relationship:

 - Settlement agreements in The Netherlands are typically given to employees when they are being made redundant, in case of reorganisation and business closure,

 - agreements are also offered to employees if they are performing badly (unsatisfactory performance),